learnk8s/learnk8s.io/src/templating/content.md

     name: test-container
 ```

-The kustomize patch functionality works in a similar way as `yq merge`, but the setup for kustomize is more verbose.
+The kustomize patch functionality works similarly as `yq merge`, but the setup for kustomize is more tedious.

 Also, kutomize merges the two YAML only when `metadata.name` is the same in both files.